BlockchainCommons/bc-dcbor-ts/README.md

 ## Status - Beta

-`@blockchaincommons/dcbor` is currently under active development and in beta testing.
+`bc-dcbor-ts` is currently under active development and in beta testing.
 It should not be used for production tasks until it has had further testing and auditing.
 See [Blockchain Commons' Development Phases](https://github.com/BlockchainCommons/Community/blob/master/release-path.md).

 ### Version History